Peedjy/Arduino-web-server/README.md

 # Arduino-web-server
-Arduino-web server to switch On/Off some relays
+Very simple web server hosted on Arduino Uno to switch On/Off some relays